balfieri/aws/README.md

 These scripts have no licensing restrictions whatsoever.
 They are public domain.</p>

 # One-Time Setup

+## My Security Philosophy

+I recommend the following:

+1. Create a separate AWS account for users that need to work on the same stuff.
+This is the most important security domain.
+I prefer multiple accounts rather than one account with lots of complicated boundaries inside the account.
+It's just less error-prone.
+Use one VPC within each account.

+2. Use SSH as the main mechanism for connecting to instances.
+Even VNC can be run through SSH tunnels.
+I trust SSH.
+Later, you will find instructions for setting up restrictive SSH with multi-factor authentication.

+3. Create a special group within each account for admins of that account only.
+Call it "admins".
+Only thesae users may perform administrative actions for the account.
+Only they have SSH keys that allow them to SSH to instances as "admin" - the only sudo-capable username.
+Do not allow root or ec2-user logins to instances.

+4. Create a different group within each account for non-admin users.
+These users may not perform any administrative chores.
+They may only SSH to existing instances using non-admin usernames and associated SSH keys.
+   For people who need to be members of both groups, make sure they use different user identities within AWS and also different Linux usernames.

 ## Set Up Your Local PC for AWS Command Line